diksha1621/testrun/README.md

 # Master Script

+### Input/Infile : (example file attached :   )

+The per-base read coverage file (from bedtools extracted using -genomecov option) in .txt format with 3 columns as:

+### Example :
+GenomeID  Baseposition  Depth/Coverage

+ Chr1            1               15

 freq_SD <- function(infile,colname,window_size = "SW to be used",includerange=FALSE,br_start=0,br_end=10,br_by= "binsizevalue",outfile=NA, write_to_file=FALSE)

 {

- #reading in text file with seperators “ “ space
+ ### reading in text file with seperators “ “ space

 chr <- read.table(infile, header = FALSE)

-# naming the columns of the infile
+### naming the columns of the infile

 names(chr) <- c("GenomeID","BasePos","Depth")

-# package required for rollmean function to work
+### package required for rollmean function to work

 library(zoo)

-# finding out the rollmean with Sliding window size of 100bp
+### finding out the rollmean with Sliding window size of 100bp

 swm <- rollmean(chr$Depth,window_size)

-# forming a dataframe for the mean values
+### forming a dataframe for the mean values

 swmdf <- data.frame(y = swm)

-# naming the coumn of the dataframe
+### naming the coumn of the dataframe

 colnames(swmdf) <- c(colname)

-# Determining the break sequence :
+### Determining the break sequence :

 br = seq(br_start,br_end,by=br_by)

-# setting the last value of the range
+### setting the last value of the range

 br[length(br)+1]= max(swmdf)

-# how to get range format in the final text file
+### how to get range format in the final text file

 ranges = paste(head(br,-1), br[-1], sep =" - ")

-# started computing the frequency with no plot
+### started computing the frequency with no plot

 freq = hist(swmdf[[colname]], breaks = br, include.lowest= TRUE, plot=TRUE)

-# writing the output to a text file
+### writing the output to a text file

 if(includerange)